 Akamai wird dieses Transkript aufzeichnen.
 Weitere Informationen erhalten Sie in unserer Datenschutzrichtlinie.
 Durch Fortfahren erklären Sie sich mit der Aufzeichnung und Nutzung Ihrer persönlichen Daten einverstanden.

-Akamai Technologies, Inc. (NASDAQ: AKAM), the leading global service provider for accelerating content and applications online, today reported financial results for the third quarter ended September 30, 2007.
-Revenue for the third quarter 2007 was $161.2 million, a six percent increase over second quarter 2007 revenue of $152.7 million, and a 45 percent increase over third quarter 2006 revenue of $111.5 million.
+Akamai Technologies, Inc. (NASDAQ: AKAM), the leading provider of cloud optimization services, today reported financial results for the third quarter ended September 30, 2010.
+Revenue for third quarter 2010 was $253.6 million, a 23 percent increase over third quarter 2009 revenue of $206.5 million, and a 3 percent increase over second quarter 2010 revenue of $245.3 million.

 Quarterly Conference Call